 School Program Immunisation Records

 Copies of school immunisation records can be accessed from the Australian Immunisation Register (AIR).
 If these records are incomplete, contact the School Immunisation Program provider (PDF 514KB)

 The School Immunisation Program is committed to ensuring that all eligible students have been offered the recommended funded vaccines for adolescents.

-Each school immunisation service provider submits data to SA Health on the number of students that have been immunised, to measure the success of the state wide program annually.
+SA Health is able to access data on the number of students that have been immunised, to measure the success of the state wide program annually.

 For further information on the School Immunisation Program, see the School Immunisation Program: Frequently asked questions page or contact your doctor or immunisation provider.